opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 During the initial creation of the extension, you either implemented `setExtensionsRunner()` yourself or used the `BaseExtension` class, which does it for you.
 This gives you access to the `ExtensionsRunner` object that is running this extension.
 The `ExtensionsRunner` has getters that provide access to many objects you will need, one of which is the `SDKClient`.
 The `SDKClient` class allows initialization of the OpenSearch Java client, which has synchronous and asynchronous versions.
 For simplicity, this example uses the synchronous client.

-First, we update `CRUDExtension` to send a copy of this `ExtensionsRunner` instance to our handler class:
+First, update `CRUDExtension` to send a copy of this `ExtensionsRunner` instance to our handler class:

 ```java
 @Override